Code-Institute-Submissions/tgc07-project04/README.md

 ### Features Left to Implement
 - Use UUID for user IDs and team IDs for better security
-- Enable team admins to be able to create their own progress stages for each team with ability to have a variable number of progress stages
+- Enable team admins to create their own progress stages for each team with ability to have a variable number of progress stages
+- Enable team admins to create custom priority and severity levels for their team's bug reports
+- Implement a better database on_delete policy
+- Dashboard for admin users for to provide such as number of tasks assigned to each team member, time taken to fix bugs, etc

 ## Deployment
 A live demo of this project can be viewed [here](https://tgc07-project04.herokuapp.com/).